3 Myths About Concierge Medicine Jobs

 As mentioned earlier, there are some “concierge” doctors who charge $10,000+ annual retainer fees.
 Those folks undoubtedly make a phenomenal living, but again we’d call that VIP medicine or luxury medicine.

 At more standard concierge practices, doctors make about the same as traditional primary care physicians.
-At PartnerMD, we tell prospective physicians that compensation will be comparable to that of other salaried primary care practices in our markets.
+At PartnerMD, we tell prospective physicians that compensation will be slightly higher than that of other salaried primary care practices in our markets.

 We’ll be the first to admit — these myths might be true in some instances.
 Some concierge doctors do work less.
 Some do make a ton more money.
 Some don’t accept insurance and charge a membership fee that covers everything.